If you want to explore Boston, Boston Duck Tours is the best way to see the city from land and water, and that too in the same vehicle.

 The best way to explore the heritage and history of Boston is through Duck Tours Boston.

-The fun and entertainment begin as soon as you hop on your “DUCK”, a World War II-styled amphibian vehicle that takes you on a land and water excursion.
+The fun and entertainment begin when you hop on your “DUCK,” a World War II-styled amphibian vehicle that takes you on a land and water excursion.

 You’ll cruise by all the significant places that make Boston the birthplace of freedom and a city of firsts.

 Some of the highlights are –

 - The golden-domed State House, which is the state Capitol and the seat of the government for the Commonwealth of Massachusetts

 - The historical Bunker Hill echoes the stories of the American Revolution